 When it comes to flea pest control in residential properties with pets living in, the best practice would be to treat your pets as well.
 This is due to the fact that fleas will most probably try to settle in the dog’s or cat’s hair causing irritation and itchiness.
 Although the domestic human flea is not so common in the UK, whenever it is introduced into a property, it may be hard to get rid of.
 Fleas have developed incredibly strong legs, which allow them to hop over long distances and be able to spread around with an ease.
 They are so tiny and agile, that you may receive bites without even noticing them.
-Fleas are just 2mm long and they are very difficult to spot.
+Fleas are just 2 mm long and they are very difficult to spot.

 As a treatment and part of the flea pest control, it is always a very good solution to undertake a very thorough vacuum cleaning of all cracks and crevices, associated with the floor and furniture, making sure that the content of the vacuum cleaner is sealed and binned.
-A hiding spot for fleas, their eggs and larvae, may be also any type of rug or carpet, which have to be steamed or washed at high temperature, so that the pests hidden in there can be successfully eradicated.
-In case that you have pets, groom them on a regular basis and wash their bedding at not less than 60C.
+A hiding spot for fleas, their eggs, larvae and pupae, may be also any type of rug or carpet, which have to be steamed or washed at high temperature, so that the pests hidden in there can be successfully eradicated.
+In case that you have pets, groom them on a regular basis and wash their bedding at not less than 60 Celsius.
 If you are still receiving bites, despite all measures that you have taken, then you may need to book one of our flea experts.
 They have been taught some of the most efficient treatment methods of flea pest control, which will ensure complete flea removal with long-lasting results.

 Prior to any treatment, our flea specialist will carry out a thorough inspection, which is aiming to identify the source of the problem and implement the best possible long-term solution.
-Depending on the individual case we may use low-toxic to people and pets insecticides, which are nevertheless toxic to fleas and other pest insects.
+Depending on the individual case we may use safe to people and pets insecticides, which are nevertheless very toxic to fleas and many other pest insects.
 After the treatment takes place you will be advised how to prevent the flea infestation from re-occurring.

 Fleas are dark red to brown in colour wingless insects, small in size (1.5 mm to 3 mm long), but nevertheless one of the best jumpers of all insects in proportion of distance to body size (nearly two hundred times).
 Their ability to jump long distances makes fleas masters in escape, compared to other pests.
 They can sense carbon dioxide and temperature differences, therefore fleas in domestic premises will usually reside close to the resting and sleeping areas of their hosts.
 Fleas need to bite at least once to be able to recognise their host and some flea species may just drop off if they do not like their hosts.
 As with most of the other pest insects, the eggs and larvae of fleas are the most chemical resistant life stages.